Review Top Organizational Training Trends in Austin, Texas

 Trend 4

 Due to rapid growth and the need to manage it, front line staff members are being promoted more quickly into management positions.
-Many have never managed others and have not been given training in the core areas of leadership style, communication, generation, motivation, delegation, performance management and evaluation to take on this new role.
+Many have never managed others and have not been given training in the core areas of: managing vs. leading, behavioral style, communication, motivation, generation, delegation, feedback, coaching, evaluation, managing conflict and on-boarding new staff – to take on a new management role.

 Investments in managerial effectiveness are essential for organizations that are in competition for skilled technical workers.
 Eighty percent of an employee’s decision to terminate employment is based on their relationship with their direct manager.